arangodb/arangodb/Documentation/RefManual/Replication.md

 - 2302: document/edge deletion:

-  This event is logged for document or edge deletions.
+  This event is logged for deletions of documents and edges.
 The `cid` attribute contains the id of the collection the document/edge is deleted in.
 The `key` attribute indicates the key of the deleted document/edge.
 The `rev` attribute contains the revision id of the deletion, and the `oldRev` attribute contains the revision id of the deleted document/edge.